matthiasn/clojure-system-book/manuscript/TwitterClient-PercolationComponent.md

 Finally, we create a ````vector```` that contains the set and the actual tweet: ````[t matches]````.
 This result vector is what we finally put on the ````:percolation-matches```` channel.

 Note that this component knows nothing about any other part of the program.
-The transducer does not even know the target channel, it is only concerned with the actual processing step.
+The transducer does not even know the target channel; it is only concerned with the actual processing step.